conorg000/mortpak-script/README.md

 Go to the `mortpak` folder (where we just saved the Excel Workbook)

-Open the `mortpak.exe` application (your computer may just display it as `mortpak`)
+Open the `mortpak.exe` application.
+Can't find it?
+Your computer may just display it as `mortpak`, but the file `Type` should be `Application`

+If a window pops-up, saying "Windows protected your PC", click `More info`, then `Run anyway`

-When prompted, enter the name of the Excel workbook (no need for `.xlsx` suffix, just the name will do) and press `Enter`
+When prompted, enter the name of the Excel workbook from earlier (no need for `.xlsx` suffix, just the name will do) and press `Enter`

 In `mortpak` folder, you will find `mortpak_results.csv` file